Notes on Innocence

 The brute force technique

 It can be obscure to us where we feel guilty, and of what charges.
 Such things often come from directions in which we prefer not to look.
-One way we can discover where we are no longer enjoying innocence is to look for where we try to justify ourselves to ourselves, (that is, where we are preparing our defense against the charges).
-With sustained introspection (for example, disciplined meditation or the ruthless self-examination of certain marijuana highs) or with trained assistance we may be able to discover where we are doing this and use it to retrace our steps back to our innocence.
+One way we can discover where we are no longer enjoying innocence is to look for where we try to justify ourselves to ourselves, (where we are preparing our defense against the charges).
+With sustained introspection (for example, disciplined meditation or the ruthless self-examination of certain marijuana highs) or with trained assistance we may discover where we are doing this and use it to retrace our steps back to our innocence.

 Hesitating before reducing reality to one’s expectations, or trying to extract from it what meets one’s agenda